JavaScript Debugging Hub

 Additionally, browser dev tools enable you to inspect variables, which means you can examine the current values of variables at a specific point in time (e.g., when using conditional breakpoints) when your JavaScript code executes.
 This helps you understand what your code is doing in real-time, which can be especially useful in complex applications with numerous functions and state changes.

-statement in your code.
+Insert the debugger; statement in your code.
 When running the code in a browser with the developer console open,

-line, allowing you to inspect the current state.
+execution will pause at the debugger; line, allowing you to inspect the current state.
 If you suspect part of

-statement is a quick way to learn what could be causing
+your code may cause issues, inserting the debugger; statement is a quick way to learn what could be causing

 the problem.